geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

 Note:

-* Partly to a limitation of the WTMS 1.0.0 recomendation, each *projection* has its own *GetCapabilities* document.
+* Partly due to a limitation of the WTMS 1.0.0 recommendations, each *projection* has its own *GetCapabilities* document.
-* You have to use the host `wmts{10-14}.geo.admin.ch`.
+* You have to use the hosts `wmts{10-14}.geo.admin.ch`.
-* The same access restriction apply as above.
+* The same access restrictions apply as above.
-* The same `timestamp` are available in all projection.
+* The same `timestamps` are available in all projection.
+New `timestamp` are added to the former ones.

 Example
 *******
-* At tile: `http://wmts10.geo.admin.ch/1.0.0/ch.swisstopo.pixelkarte-farbe/default/default/3857/9/266/180.jpeg <../1.0.0/ch.swisstopo.pixelkarte-farbe/default/default/3857/9/266/180.jpeg>`_
+* At tile: `http://wmts10.geo.admin.ch/1.0.0/ch.swisstopo.pixelkarte-farbe/default/20140520/3857/9/266/180.jpeg <../1.0.0/ch.swisstopo.pixelkarte-farbe/default/20140520/3857/9/266/180.jpeg>`_
 * An OpenLayers3 application using the `pseudo-Mercator projection <../examples/ol3_mercator.html>`_